header

 4.1 Handicap – Golf Link

-To obtain a Scuds Golf Link handicap you must submit three 18-hole stroke cards at Whaleback Golf Course, which must be marked and signed by a SCUDS member.
+To obtain a Scuds Golf Link handicap you must submit three 18 hole stroke cards at Whaleback Golf Course, which must be marked and signed by a SCUDS member.

 Note: An official Australian (Golf Australia) handicap can only be issued by golf clubs that are affiliated with a State Association that is a member of Golf Australia, which in Western Australia is Golf WA.

-If you already have a Golf Link Card that handicap will be used once you join SCUDS Social Golf Club Inc. and pay the appropriate fees due, and a new SCUDS Golf Link card will be issued.
+If you already have a Golf Link Card that handicap will be used once you join SCUDS and pay the appropriate fees due, and a new SCUDS Golf Link card will be issued.

 5. Game Booking Procedures

-To play a round of golf with the Scuds Social Golf Club at Whaleback Golf
+To play a round of golf with The Scuds Social Golf Club Inc. the following procedures apply

-* All away games are arranged by the Handicapper
+* All away games are arranged by the Handicapper (fixtures) & Captain (match day).

 6. Golf Competitions